ga4gh/va-spec/docs/source/quick-start.rst

 Resources and Contributions
 ###########################
-The repository where each resides, the location of the 'model source' (yaml file(s) directly editted in defining a model), and documentation landing page.
+Below we list where each model resides, the specific location of the 'model source' yaml file(s) that are directly editted when defining a model, and a documentation landing page.

 **SEPIO Core-IM**:
  * repo: